B-chandru/urlshortener/README.md

 # urlshortener

-This repository is about how to create a urlshortener.
+This repository is about how to create a urlshortener using expess,node,mongodb.